rohitsunilsharma2000/exam-notes/Cryptography & Network Security/Cryptography Questions.md

 3. **Question:** Describe the working principle of the DES algorithm for ensuring security.

 ---

-## Chapter 4: Asymmetric Key Algorithm, Digital Signature and RSA
+# Chapter 4: Asymmetric Key Algorithm, Digital Signature and RSA

+*Content for Chapter 4 can be added here following a similar structure.*

 ---

-## Multiple Choice Questions
+# Multiple Choice Questions

 1. **To verify a digital signature, we need the:**
    - a) Sender's private key